A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: NUMERICAL EXPERIMENTS

 In all experiments, we set the number of nodes $n=10$ and the edge density $d=0.56$ for the network.
 For all comparison algorithms, we initialize $\m{x}^0=\m{0}$.
 All experiments are coded in MATLAB R2017b and run on a laptop with Intel Core i5-9300H CPU, 16GB RAM, and Windows 10 operating system.

-We consider the nonconvex decentralized binary classification problem.
-Using a logistic regression formulation with a nonconvex regularization, the optimization is given by
+In particular, we consider the nonconvex decentralized binary classification problem.
+Using a logistic regression formulation with a nonconvex regularization, the optimization problem is given by

-where $\m{a}_{ij} \in \mathbb{R}^p$ is the feature vector, $ b_{ij} \in \{-1,+1\}$ is the label, $\m{z}_{[k]}$ denotes the $k$-th component of the vector $\m{z}$, and $\hat{\lambda}>0$ is the regularization parameter.
-The logistic loss function are semi-algebraic functions \cite{li2018calculus}, and the regularization term as a rational function, is also semi-algebraic.
-The sum of semi-algebraic functions remains semi-algebraic.
-All semi-algebraic functions satisfy the K{\L} property.
-Thus, this objective function in \eqref{noncovex_logistic_problem} satisfies the K{\L} property on ${\mathbb{R}^p}$.
-The experiments are conducted on four datasets in Table~\ref{table2} from the LIBSVM library: \textbf{mushrooms}, \textbf{ijcnn1}, \textbf{w8a}, \textbf{a9a}, \textbf{colon-cancer}, and \textbf{duke breast-cancer}.
-The regularization parameter $\hat{\lambda}=1$.
+where $\m{a}_{ij} \in \mathbb{R}^p$ is the feature vector, $ b_{ij} \in \{-1,+1\}$ is the label, $\m{z}_{[k]}$ denotes the $k$-th component of $\m{z}$, and the regularization parameter is set to $\hat{\lambda} =1$.
+The logistic loss function is the semi-algebraic function \cite{li2018calculus}.
+The regularization term is a rational function and hence, is also semi-algebraic.
+The sum of semi-algebraic functions remains semi-algebraic, which satisfies the K{\L} property.
+Thus, this objective function in \eqref{nonconvex_logistic_problem} satisfies the K{\L} property in ${\mathbb{R}^p}$.
+From the first-order stationary condition \eqref{stationarity}, the success of each algorithm is measured by